tokubai/kintone-client/README.md

 # Kintone::Client

-TODO: Write a gem description
+It is a simple client of cybozu kintone.

 ## Installation